LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 - XML PHP Extension
 - ZIP PHP Extension

+Lychee also supports, but does not require:

+- MySQL/MariaDB, PostgreSQ, and, SQL Server databases.
+If no database is available, Lychee can be configured to use SQLite3.
+- FFMPEG PHP Extension (optional &mdash; to generate video thumbnails)
+- Imagick PHP Extension (optional &mdash; to generate better thumbnails)

+Recommended, but not required:

-While Lychee works on 32bit systems, we do recommend the use of a 64bit OS.
+- While Lychee works on 32bit systems, we do recommend the use of a 64bit OS.

 ### Installing Lychee

-We provide three methods to install Lychee; using Docker, from the latest release &mdash;simple unzip&mdash;, or from source &mdash;uses Composer.
+We provide three methods to install Lychee; using Docker, from the latest release &mdash;simple unzip&mdash;, or from source.

 #### With Docker